How to get hired

 - Please do not come to a BD site if you are showing symptoms of the COVID-19.
 Let your recruiter know as soon as it is possible.

-- If planning to visit a BD facility, visitors should be able to verify that they have either been fully vaccinated* or received a negative COVID-19 test result (from a PCR or Antigen test (i.e. BD Veritor, or similar) within 10 business days preceding the visit.
-If they have not been vaccinated or tested, or choose not to disclose, then we ask that those visitors wear a face mask during their time on the BD site.
-Verification of vaccination status can be made using a vaccination card, a photo of the card or a through a doctor’s note (*Fully vaccinated means at least two weeks have passed since your second dose of a two-dose vaccine or since the single dose of a single-dose vaccine).
+- If planning to visit a BD facility, visitors should be able to verify that they have either been fully vaccinated* or received a negative COVID-19 test result (from a PCR or Antigen test [i.e., BD Veritor, or similar]) within 3 business days preceding the visit.
+All visitors must wear a face mask during their time on the BD site.
+Verification of vaccination status can be made using a vaccination card, a photo of the card or a through a doctor’s note. (*Fully vaccinated means at least two weeks have passed since your second dose of a two-dose vaccine or since the single dose of a single-dose vaccine.)

 - Candidates who are attending a site for in-person interviews should follow the site’s visitor guidelines and safety protocols, which include the visitor registration process, required visitor screenings before entry, etc. Requirements vary by site/by location in accordance with the local/state regulations.
 Your recruiter or hiring manager will advise you on the requirements for the intended visiting location.